avanlinden/VIZ-workshop/README.md

 <br>
 ## Resources for getting comfortable with R:
 <br>
-[A great introduction to tidy data and basic R by Brian Evans at the Smithsonian Migratory Bird Center]<https://smbc-nzp.github.io/home.html>
+![A great introduction to tidy data and basic R by Brian Evans at the Smithsonian Migratory Bird Center]<https://smbc-nzp.github.io/home.html>
-[The classic R for Data Science by Garret Grolemund and Hadley Wickham]<https://r4ds.had.co.nz/>
+![The classic R for Data Science by Garret Grolemund and Hadley Wickham]<https://r4ds.had.co.nz/>
 <br>
 ## Need more ggplot?
 Great resources here:
 <br>